-Our friendly flora’s digestion of fiber also yields another short chain fatty acid called butyrate, which may fight against cancer by slowing the growth of colon cancer cells and activating cancer cell death, as well as preventing cancer in the first place.
-Butyrate may explain why fiber filled plant-based diets are so anti-inflammatory.
+Our friendly flora’s digestion of fiber also yields another short-chain fatty acid called butyrate, which may fight against cancer by slowing the growth of colon cancer cells and activating programmed cancer cell death—as well as preventing cancer in the first place.
+Butyrate may explain why fiber-filled, plant-based diets are so anti-inflammatory.

-Different butyrate production capacity varies in individuals according to diet.
-Not only do those eating vegetarian harbor more good bacteria period, vegetarian fecal samples showed the highest number of copies of the butyrate producing genes.
+“[D]ifferent butyrate production capacity in individuals according to diet.”
+Not only do those eating vegetarian harbor more good bacteria, period; vegetarian fecal samples showed the highest number of copies of butyrate-producing genes.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 Please consider volunteering to help out on the site.